Skip to content

 Git

 Git is a "version control system" that helps track and manage changes in files.
-While Git itself is very powerful, we will only be using it through the Source Control panel in VS Code.
+While Git itself is very powerful, we will only be using it through the Source Control panel in VS Code, not as a separate application.

 Activity Bar: Source Control panel